Big Bang: Features of the models

+Assumptions

-The Big Bang models offer a comprehensive explanation for a broad range of observed phenomena, including the abundances of the light elements, the CMB, large-scale structure, and Hubble's law.
-The models depend on two major assumptions: the universality of physical laws and the cosmological principle.
+Big Bang cosmology models depend on three major assumptions: the universality of physical laws, the cosmological principle, and that the matter content can be modeled as a perfect fluid.
 The universality of physical laws is one of the underlying principles of the theory of relativity.
 The cosmological principle states that on large scales the universe is homogeneous and isotropic—appearing the same in all directions regardless of location.
+A perfect fluid has no viscosity; the pressure of a perfect fluid is proportional to its density.

 These ideas were initially taken as postulates, but later efforts were made to test each of them.
-For example, the first assumption has been tested by observations showing that largest possible deviation of the fine-structure constant over much of the age of the universe is of order 10−5.
-Also, general relativity has passed stringent tests on the scale of the Solar System and binary stars.
+For example, the first assumption has been tested by observations showing that the largest possible deviation of the fine-structure constant over much of the age of the universe is of order 10−5.
+The key physical law behind these models, general relativity has passed stringent tests on the scale of the Solar System and binary stars.

-The large-scale universe appears isotropic as viewed from Earth.
-If it is indeed isotropic, the cosmological principle can be derived from the simpler Copernican principle, which states that there is no preferred (or special) observer or vantage point.
-To this end, the cosmological principle has been confirmed to a level of 10−5 via observations of the temperature of the CMB.
+The cosmological principle has been confirmed to a level of 10−5 via observations of the temperature of the CMB.
 At the scale of the CMB horizon, the universe has been measured to be homogeneous with an upper bound on the order of 10% inhomogeneity, as of 1995.